 In the lab room, a group of students follows an experiment with one tablet per student.
-A typical scenario consists of one WiFi access point per room, a set of mobile devices and a remote storage server for document backups at the end of the session.
+Each tablet allows a student to take pictures or videos in order to build his observations of an experiment.
+The student first saves them locally on the tablet.
+A typical scenario consists of one Wi-Fi access point per room, a set of mobile devices and a remote storage server for document backups at the end of the session.
 This scenario is to be multiplied by the number of groups, possibly in parallel in different lab rooms.
 Two properties are thus highlighted: on the one hand, a local authentication phase on the mobile device, on the other hand a centralized storage server (see Figure 1).
 In addition, the lab room has a laptop for the teacher and a shared printer.
+The teacher thus has access to the documents that have been saved on the storage server.
+Furthermore, he can observe the tablets connected to the lab network and record the addresses of the tablets participating in the study.